1/2 cup chicken stock

 Remove the ground pork from the refrigerator.
 Use your fingers and break the meat up into small chunks, reserve in a bowl.

-Rinse and pat dry the baby bok choy.
+Rinse and gently shake the baby bok choy.
 Slice on the diagonal into 4 inch pieces and place in a bowl.
+Yes, you use the green and white part.

-Rinse and slice the snow peas on the diagonal and place in a bowl.
-Many packages are 6 oz.
+If your snow peas are older or simply too big, they may have strings to remove.
+So do so and then rinse and slice the snow peas on the diagonal and place in a bowl.
+Many packages of pease are 6 oz.
 If you love snow peas, add the whole thing.
-You only need 3 oz to accent the dish with a slight crunch of peas, but more is remarkably tasty.
+You only need 3 oz to accent the dish with a slight crunch of peas, but more is remarkably tasty and healthy.

 Open and drain the can of water chestnuts – love water chestnuts?
 Add a second can.
 Pour them in to the bowl of snow peas.